Let Property Campaign

 If you owe tax on your letting income you’ll need to tell HM Revenue and Customs (HMRC) about the income you haven’t declared by making a voluntary disclosure.

-To get the best possible terms, you must tell HMRC that you wish to take part by filling in a notification form or calling the Let Property Campaign helpline on 03000 514 479.
-You’ll then have 3 months to calculate and pay what you owe.
+To get the best possible terms, you must tell HMRC that you wish to take part.
+You’ll then have 90 days to calculate and pay what you owe.

 You can report previously undisclosed taxes on rental income to HMRC under the Let Property Campaign if you’re an individual landlord renting out residential property.

 - a specialist landlord, eg student or workforce rentals

 - renting out a room in your main home for more than the Rent a Room Scheme threshold